Survey Results - Trainee feedback on Covington & Burling LLP

 What we’re looking for: The candidates we choose are sharp, articulate and quick-thinking in interview.
 They have confidence and composure, but also honesty and humour.

-Sponsorship: Successful applicants will receive payment of tuition fees for both the GDL and the LPC, and a maintenance grant of up to £8,000.
+Sponsorship: Successful applicants will receive payment of tuition fees, and a maintenance grant of up to £8,000.